 The XStream and the XIterator are the only XAM secondary objects.
 They are secondary objects because they must be attached to a XAM primary object instance.
-XStreams are a type of field, and XStream instances can be used to store and retrieve data.
+An XStream is a field of the primary object to which the XStream is attached.
+It is necessary to open an XStream in order to store and retrieve the data that it contains; an opened XStream is called an XStream instance.
+Opening an XStream creates an XStream instance within the primary object instance and returns an XStream handle that is used to store and retrieve data.
 XIterator instances are used to discover the fields that are attached to a specific primary object.
+XStream and XIterator instances shall be created and released as shown in Figure 4, "Secondary Object Hierarchy" and as described in Table 2, "Secondary Object Hierarchy Transitions".